 PC_LINK_MAX The maximum number of links to the file.
 If the filedes argument refers to a directory, the value returned applies to the directory itself.
 PC_MAX_CANON The maximum number of bytes in a canonical input line.
 This is applicable only to terminal devices.
 PC_MAX_INPUT The number of types allowed in an input queue.
 This is applicable only to terminal devices.
-PC_NAME_MAX Maximum number of bytes in a file name (not including a terminating null).
+PC_NAME_MAX Maximum number of bytes in a filename (not including a terminating null).
 The byte range value is between 13 and 255.
 This is applicable only to a directory file.
 The value returned applies to filenames within the directory.
 PC_PATH_MAX Maximum number of bytes in a pathname (not including a terminating null).
 The value is never larger than 65,535.
 This is applicable only to a directory file.
 The value returned is the maximum length of a relative pathname when the specified directory is the working directory.
 PC_PIPE_BUF Maximum number of bytes guaranteed to be written atomically.
 This is applicable only to a FIFO.
 The value returned applies to the referenced object.
 If the path argument refers to a directory, the value returned applies to any FIFO that exists or can be created within the directory.

 PC_CHOWN RESTRICTED The value returned applies to any files (other than directories) that exist or can be created within the directory.
 This is applicable only to a directory file.
 PC_NO_TRUNC Returns 1 if supplying a component name longer than allowed by NAME_MAX causes an error.
 Returns 0 (zero) if long component names are truncated.
 This is applicable only to a directory file.
 PC_VDISABLE This is always 0 (zero); no disabling character is defined.
 This is applicable only to a terminal device.
-Return Values Х The resultant value for the configuration attribute specified in the name argument.